HeavyMetalAdmin/el7-server/README.md

----
-title: CENTOS 7 SERVER SCRIPTS
+% CENTOS 7 SERVER SCRIPTS
----

 Bootstrap a base CentOS 7 server system starting from a Minimal Install.